 No refund of tuition fees.
 If you are using VET Student Loans, you will incur a HELP debt and your FEE HELP limit will be reduced.

 Up to 5 days prior to course commencement

 Less than 5 days prior to course commencement

-- the new location is suitable to the learner, and
+- the new location must be suitable to you

-- If the Institute cancels a short course 100% of fees will be refunded to the student
+If we cancel a short course, 100% of fees will be refunded to you.

-- In cases where the Institute ceases to offer the services or a student transfers to another RTO (Recognised Training Organisation) and provides written proof of enrolment into the same qualification – 100 % of fees any units not commenced will be refunded.
+In cases where we cease to offer services, or you transfer to another Recognised Training Organisation and provide written proof of enrolment in the same qualification, 100% of fees for any units not started will be refunded.

-Skills First Reconnect is a Victorian Government initiative being delivered by TAFE Gippsland which supports people between 17-64 who have left school early or who are long-term unemployed.
+The Skills First Reconnect Program is a Victorian Government initiative being delivered by TAFE Gippsland in partnership with Gippsland Employment Skills Training (GEST).